netdata/netdata/docs/Running-behind-nginx.md

 In case the Netdata web server has been [configured to use TLS](../web/server/#enabling-tls-support), you must also encrypt the communication between Nginx and Netdata.

-To enable encryption, first [enable SSL on nginx](http://nginx.org/en/docs/http/configuring_https_servers.html) and then put the following in the location section of the Nginx configuration:
+To enable encryption, first [enable SSL on Nginx](http://nginx.org/en/docs/http/configuring_https_servers.html) and then put the following in the location section of the Nginx configuration:

 ```
 proxy_set_header X-Forwarded-Proto https;
 proxy_pass https://localhost:19999;
 ```

-If nginx is not configured as described here, you will probably receive the error `SSL_ERROR_RX_RECORD_TOO_LONG`.
+If Nginx is not configured as described here, you will probably receive the error `SSL_ERROR_RX_RECORD_TOO_LONG`.

 ### Enable authentication

-Create an authentication file to enable the nginx basic authentication.
+Create an authentication file to enable the Nginx basic authentication.
 Do not use authentication without SSL/TLS!
 If you haven't one you can do the following: